DayDayDreamers/KEYBOARDS/Pods/Alamofire/README.md

 ### What logic belongs in a Router vs. a Request Adapter?

 Simple, static data such as paths, parameters and common headers belong in the `Router`.
-Dynamic data such as an `Authorization` header whose value can changed based on an authentication system belongs in a `RequestAdap
+Dynamic data such as an `Authorization` header whose value can changed based on an authentication system belongs in a `RequestAdapter`.

+The reason the dynamic data MUST be placed into the `RequestAdapter` is to support retry operations.
+When a `Request` is retried, the original request is not rebuilt meaning the `Router` will not be called again.
+The `RequestAdapter` is called again allowing the dynamic data to be updated on the original request before retrying the `Request`.

+## Credits

+Alamofire is owned and maintained by the [Alamofir